18F/development-guide/_pages/apis.md

 If keys are used to manage and authenticate API access, the API should allow some sort of unauthenticated access, without keys.

-This allows newcomers to use and experiment with the API in demo environments and with simple `curl`/`wget`/etc. requests.
+This allows newcomers to use and experiment with the API in demo environments and with simple `curl` / `wget` / etc. requests.

 Consider whether one of your product goals is to allow a certain level of normal production use of the API without enforcing advanced registration by clients.